Emmy Laybourne speaks on the attention economy, creative burnout, and why Gen Z is NOT the problem.

 -

-Counterintuitive but proven: encouraging your employees to set firm boundaries with addictive apps and to limit their availability doesn't reduce productivity --- it dramatically increases it.
-Emmy shows you how better phone hygiene translates directly to sharper focus, stronger output, and more cohesive teams.
+Counterintuitive but proven: encouraging your teams to set firm boundaries with addictive apps doesn't reduce productivity — it dramatically increases it.
+Emmy shows your organization how better phone hygiene translates directly to sharper focus, stronger output, and more cohesive collaboration.
+As companies roll out new AI tools and workflows, the habits that protect deep attention aren't optional anymore — they're the foundation the AI investment depends on.

 For: corporations, executive teams, HR departments 45-60 min